troessner/articles/lessons_learned_from_some_of_the_best_ruby_codebases__part1.md

 Think about [value objects](http://www.sitepoint.com/ddd-for-rails-developers-part-2-entities-and-values/):

 ```
-“A Value Object is an object that describes some characteristic or attribute but carries no concept of identity.”
+A Value Object is an object that describes some characteristic or attribute but carries no concept of identity.
 As there is no identity, two Value Objects are equal when all their attributes are equal.
 An example of a Value Object would be Money.
 ```

 *Value objects* are heavily used in methodologies like [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) or when using *composed_of* in Rails (for a great introduction to this whole topic, check out [this article series](http://victorsavkin.com/ddd) from Victor Savkin).